Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 4. Oneworld and Partners to Italy Using British Airways Avios Points

-Although we realllly recommend you DON’T book transatlantic award flights on British Airways because of high fuel surcharges, redeeming British Airways Avios points for flights on its partners can be a valuable play.
+Although we really recommend you DON’T book transatlantic award flights on British Airways because of high fuel surcharges, redeeming British Airways Avios points for flights on its partners can be a valuable play.
 Though I’m still not a fan.

 Folks on the East Coast can find decent deals when redeeming British Airways Avios points for award flights to Italy.

-Similar to American Airlines, British Airways is part of the oneworld alliance, so you’ll have mostly the same airline options for transatlantic flights (American Airlines, British Airways, Finnair, and Iberia).
+Similar to American Airlines, British Airways is part of the oneworld alliance, so you’ll have mostly the same airline options for transatlantic flights (American Airlines, British Airways, Finnair and Iberia).

 However, you can spend fewer miles if you fly to a European country farther west, like Dublin.
 Then you can use budget airlines to hop to Italy for cheap.

-British Airways partners with Aer Lingus, which has several non-stop flights from US cities to Ireland each day.
+British Airways partners with Aer Lingus, which has several nonstop flights from US cities to Ireland each day.
 And the taxes and fees on Aer Lingus flights are not nearly as high as British Airways flights.